As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 - The coastal route is no doubt gorgeous but I was curious about the inland route.
 There’s plenty to do inland too!
 Why not road trip that bit?

-- The highways inland are going to likely be less busy.
+- The highways inland are likely going to be less busy.
 As in, everyone road trips the coast so I’d rather explore the areas not visited by everyone and their mom.

 - This road trip happened between September and October, which is my perfect shoulder season time!
 I rarely go anywhere during high season and it pays off.
 Also, the weather was PERFECT.
 Fall colors, hello!